 Emergency Guide – The guides are posted throughout the campus, they provide a quick reference in the event of an emergency.

-Escort Security Service – The Department of Public Safety provides escorts to parking garage areas 24 hours a day, seven days a week, for anyone on Point Park’s campus.
+Escort Security Service – The Department of Public Safety provides any student, faculty or staff a personal escort to his or her vehicle, residence hall or academic building 24 hours a day, seven days a week.

 Fire Drills – Fire drills are conducted in all campus building each semester.